tmilne5/Trust-the-Critics/README.md

 ### Assets
 Portions of this code, as well as the datasets used to produce our experimental results, make use of existing assets.
 We provide here a list of all assets used, along with the licenses under which they are distributed, if specified by the originator:
-- This code was initially built from a PyTorch implementation (https://github.com/caogang/wgan-gp) of WGAN-GP ((c) 2017 Ishaan Gulrajani).
+- The code used for training a wgan as a baseline was initially built from a PyTorch implementation (https://github.com/caogang/wgan-gp) of WGAN-GP ((c) 2017 Ishaan Gulrajani).
 Distributed under the MIT licence
 - **mmd.py**: from https://github.com/EmoryMLIP/OT-Flow, ((c) 2020 EmoryMLIP).
 Distributed under the MIT licence.
 Unused in the paper, but provides a separate interesting metric for measuring performance.
 - **pytorch_fid**: from https://github.com/mseitzer/pytorch-fid.
 Distributed under the Apache License 2.0.
 - **MNIST dataset**: from http://yann.lecun.com/exdb/mnist/.
 Distributed under the Creative Commons Attribution-Share Alike 3.0 license.